Anthony Bevilacqua: Retirement and death

-Anthony Bevilacqua died suddenly on January 31, 2012, at age 88 in his home in Wynnewood.
+Bevilacqua died suddenly on January 31, 2012, at age 88 in his home at St. Charles Borromeo in Wynnewood.

 Lynn negligence case

 In 2012, Monsignor William Lynn, former secretary for clergy in the Archdiocese of Philadelphia, was convicted of one count of child endangerment.
 This conviction resulted from his negligent oversight of Edward Avery, a priest in the archdiocese, who sexually fondled a 12-year-old boy.
 Lynn was acquitted of conspiracy and a second child endangerment count.
 Lynn's lawyers had argued that the case should be thrown out.
 They presented a 1994 memo that showed that Lynn had prepared a list of 35 abuse allegations against priests in the archdiocese.
 Bevilacqua had ordered Monsignor James Molloy to destroy the list.

 Picard retaliation

-During Lynn's trial, it was revealed that in 1996, Monsignor Michael Picard, an archdiocesan pastor at St. Andrew Parish in Newtown, Pennsylvania, had expressed concerns to Bevilacqua regarding a priest assigned to his parish.
+During Lynn's trial, it was revealed that in 1996, Monsignor Michael Picard, the pastor of St. Andrew Parish in Newtown, Pennsylvania, had expressed concerns to Bevilacqua regarding a priest assigned to his parish.
 That unnamed priest had been accused of sexually assaulting a minor in 1982.
 In response, Bevilacqua ordered Picard to apologize to the priest and spend two weeks on a contemplative retreat.
 The other priest was transferred to another parish.
-In response to his allegation, the archdiocese said it had received no complaints about the accused priest's work in 15 years of service to three parishes.
+In response to Picard's allegation, the archdiocese said it had received no complaints about the accused priest's work in 15 years of service to three parishes.
 That priest died in 2006.